The Lunar Eclipse Is Here & Someone's Gonna Spill The Tea

 When we thought that brat season was almost over and the planets had calmed down…we were actually experiencing a partial lunar eclipse.
 After an intense summer, a lunar eclipse in Pisces isn’t helping us chill.
 It’s bringing a whole lot of drama our way.
-The wild and erratic lunation occurs on September 17 so prepare yourselves for one last hurrah that will shift our perspectives and rock our worlds.
-Ultimately, we’ll be grateful that the universe is propelling us forward in different directions than those we had imagined but the path to get there feels like a slow burn.
-The harvest moon is the full moon that occurs near the fall equinox (which is on September 22) and so this eclipse will be known as a time of cultivating, growing and releasing.
+The wild and erratic lunation occurs on 17th September so prepare yourselves for one last hurrah that will shift our perspectives and rock our worlds.
+Ultimately, we’ll be grateful that the universe is propelling us forward in different directions from those we had imagined but the path to get there feels like a slow burn.
+The harvest moon is the full moon that occurs near the autumn equinox (which is on 22nd September) and so this eclipse will be known as a time of cultivating, growing and releasing.

 AdvertisementADVERTISEMENT